Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width

-Particularly, z7\_GND\_42912 at $z=7.51$ and z7\_GND\_6330 at $z=7.55$ are in close proximity with each other with a 1.55 pMpc physical separation, marked as ``Pair A" in the right panel of Figure \ref{fig:lae_clustering}.\footnote{To clarify, our discussion on LAE pairs in this section must be distinguished from the conventional definition of galaxy pairs in the context of galaxy-galaxy interactions.
-Instead, we discuss LAE pairs which overlap their individual ionized bubbles each other, forming contiguous ionized areas.} Along the LOS, the two galaxies are separated by 1.53 pMpc while in the transverse direction, they are separated by mere 52\farcs7 (0.27 pMpc).
+Particularly, z7\_GND\_42912 at $z=7.51$ and z7\_GND\_6330 at $z=7.55$ are in close proximity with each other with a 1.55 pMpc physical separation, marked as ``Pair A" in the right panel of Figure \ref{fig:lae_clustering}.\footnote{To clarify, our discussion on LAE pairs in this section must be distinguished from the conventional definition of galaxy pairs in the context of galaxy--galaxy interactions.
+Instead, we discuss LAE pairs that overlap their individual ionized bubbles each other, forming contiguous ionized areas.} Along the LOS, the two galaxies are separated by 1.53 pMpc while in the transverse direction, they are separated by a mere 52\farcs7 (0.27 pMpc).
 Also, the other two galaxies (z7\_GND\_16863 and z7\_GND\_34204; ``Pair B") form a close pair at $z=7.60$ with a 1.15 pMpc physical separation.
-They are separated by only 0.35 pMpc along the LOS, and by 3\farcm2 (0.95 pMpc) in the transverse direction.
+They are separated by only 0.35 pMpc along the LOS and by 3\farcm2 (0.95 pMpc) in the transverse direction.

 Spectroscopic confirmation of $z>7$ galaxies via Ly$\alpha$ emission implies that these galaxies must be surrounded by ionized bubbles, making them visible in Ly$\alpha$ emission.
-Referring the models from \cite{Yajima2018a}, and following \cite{Tilvi2020a}, the sizes of individual \ion{H}{2} bubbles created by the galaxies could be roughly up to $\sim$1 pMpc.
-Specifically, z7\_GND\_42912 at $z=7.51$ (in Pair A) and z7\_GND\_16863 at $z=7.60$ (in Pair B) are massive ($M_{*}>10^9M_{\odot}$) and bright in their UV ($M_{\text{UV}}=-21.6$ and $-21.2$), which could be enough to form $\sim$1 pMpc size ionized bubbles around them.
-As listed in Table \ref{tab:MOSFIRE_LAE_spectra}, their Ly$\alpha$ luminosities are also bright ($>$10$^{43}$ erg s$^{-1}$) enough to form $\sim$1 pMpc size ionized bubbles, based on the \cite{Yajima2018a} model (see their Figure 15).
+Referring to the models from \cite{Yajima2018a}, and following \cite{Tilvi2020a}, the sizes of individual \ion{H}{2} bubbles created by the galaxies could be roughly up to $\sim$1 pMpc.
+Specifically, z7\_GND\_42912 at $z=7.51$ (in Pair A) and z7\_GND\_16863 at $z=7.60$ (in Pair B) are massive ($M_{*}>10^9M_{\odot}$) and bright in their UV ($M_{\text{UV}}=-21.6$ and $-21.2$), which could be enough to form $\sim$1 pMpc-size ionized bubbles around them.
+As listed in Table \ref{tab:MOSFIRE_LAE_spectra}, their Ly$\alpha$ luminosities are also bright ($>$10$^{43}$ erg s$^{-1}$) enough to form $\sim$1 pMpc-size ionized bubbles, based on the \cite{Yajima2018a} model (see their Figure 15).
 Furthermore, z7\_GND\_34204 could form its largest $\sim$1.4 pMpc ionized bubble, suggested by its large EW ($=279.7$\AA) and bright Ly$\alpha$ luminosity ($=3.26\times10^{43}$ erg s$^{-1}$).
-Although our bubble size estimation is still model-dependent, given their small separations in the two pairs ($\sim$1.6 pMpc in Pair A and $\sim$1.2 pMpc in Pair B), the individual \ion{H}{2} bubbles in each pair likely overlap, forming a contiguous ionized region.
+Although our bubble size estimation is still model dependent, given their small separations in the two pairs ($\sim$1.6 pMpc in Pair A and $\sim$1.2 pMpc in Pair B), the individual \ion{H}{2} bubbles in each pair likely overlap, forming a contiguous ionized region.